Patt126/AbInitio-DiagrammaticMonteCarlo/DiagrammaticMontecarlo/README.md

 Black wavy lines represent existing phonon propagators, while red lines illustrate a Monte Carlo “add” update — the insertion of a new phonon line with momentum <b>q</b> between times τ′ and τ″.
 The electron line carries momentum labels updated according to conservation at each vertex.
+From: S. Ragni, "Diagrammatic Monte Carlo for the Holstein Hamiltonian
 </em></p>

 ## Repository structure